 Diverse needs call for diverse solutions.
 That is why ARMOR offers over 12 types of ARMOR WRAP® papers to choose from for your specific VCI needs.
 Some VCI manufacturers incorrectly claim that a single formulation will protect everything from steel to copper, others are vague or cannot tell you how much VCI is actually in the product.
 The fact is no single VCI formulation for paper can provide true corrosion-free protection for all metals and applications.

-- Cost effective protection
+- Cost-effective protection

-- No grease, messy oils, surface preparation
+- No messy grease, oils, or surface preparation required

-- Provides up to 2 years of corrosion protection
+- Can provide years of corrosion protection

 - Your parts should be clean and free from corrosion before packaging